mflova/mflova-coding-guidelines/python/speed_up/speed_up.md

 - And so on

 But if we have `(n)->(n)`, the output will always be same dimension as the input.
+Therefore, as a main rule, we need to write our algorithms with less dimensions as possible.

 With the code snippet above: